shinkiseki/MorePortraitsInAzure/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.

 ## Changelog
+*   2023-03-27: Released v0.2.0.
+Files for Oscar and Bennet completed.
+Missing file for bracers Scott and Wenzel (t2510 - Tangram Gate) added.
 *   2023-03-25: Files for Ines and Ennea completed.
 *   2023-03-24: Released v0.1.0.
 Files for bracers Scott, Wenzel, Lynn, and Aeolia completed.
 *   2023-03-23: Added additional portraits for a scene in the intermission.